 Packaged in a symphony of Haydn-esque proportions, the mischievous strokes that give the Classical its spice are made all the more startling.
 The wolf comes in sheep’s clothing, its bite made fiercer as a result.
 A century later, among audiences who continue to disdain the early twentieth century’s most audacious scores, the seemingly harmless Classical remains a perennial favorite.
 Prokofiev’s subterfuge is complete.

 Patrick Castillo ©2014

 About This Program

-The SPCO and Artistic Partner Pekka Kuusisto perform at New York’s Lincoln Center for their Great Performers Series.
+Twin Cities audiences have a chance to hear this program that Artistic Partner Pekka Kuusisto and the SPCO will bring to New York’s Lincoln Center in May of 2020.
 Bach’s Third Brandenburg Concerto, with its rapid-fire counterpoint and interplay between each musician, serves as the inspiration for Anders Hillborg’s violin concerto, Bach Materia, written specifically for Kuusisto and his improvisational abilities.
+On the second half of the program SPCO musicians will lead symphonies by Prokofiev and Haydn.
 Prokofiev was inspired by Haydn and Mozart symphonies in writing his effervescent Classical Symphony, and there is no more compelling example of the classical symphonic form than Haydn’s Symphony No. 99.